ank-PhD/Karyotype_retriever/Readme.md

 Pay attention, you will need to manually select the file you are willing to analyze and type it's name in the source code for now.

+**Future developments:**
+ - Made the HMM aware of distances between locuses measured on affymetrix plateform and transition between the chromosomes